EN

 However, according to the results of the study, published in an article entitled Child-to-adult neurodevelopmental and mental health trajectories after early life deprivation, those who were adopted after six months of age showed increased symptoms of autism spectrum disorder, hyperactivity, and learning difficulties.

-“The lesson to be learned here is that if you act in time and reduce adverse experiences and exchange them for positive ones, these children can grow up to become successful adults,” explains Castorena Torres.
+“The lesson to be learned here is that if you act in time and reduce adverse experiences and exchange them for positive ones, these children can become successful adults,” explains Castorena Torres.

-The group of experts also proposes to complement their research on children with studies on the psychological and physical condition of their parents, doctors, and teachers, with regard to adverse experiences.
+The group of experts also proposes to complement their research on children with studies on the psychological and physical condition of their parents, doctors, and teachers regarding adverse experiences.

 “If there are problems in children’s environments, they are likely to develop problems,” explains Rodriguez de Ita.